Cry the Darkness: Summary

-Friess was forced to admit her own secret shame of childhood rape by Lewis.
-At the conclusion of the police investigation, the detective, said to Friess “In all my years as a police detective I have never encountered a story such as this.
-This has got to be written.”
+Friess was forced to confront and disclose the secret shame of being raped by her father during childhood.
+At the conclusion of the police investigation, the detective said to Friess,"In all my years as a police detective, I have never encountered a story such as this.
+This has got to be written."
 According to Friess, that remark prompted her to write the book.